device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 Fill in the following required information to create a new field for the given asset type:

-1. **ID.** The field is a checkbox indicating the ID of the selected object.
+1. **ID** The field is a checkbox indicating the ID of the selected object.
 There will only be one ID for the object.
-2. **Device42 attribute.** This field is the name of the field for Device42 and must be the name of the attribute existing in the DOQL query.
+2. **Device42 attribute** This field is the name of the field for Device42 and must be the name of the attribute existing in the DOQL query.
-3. **Insight attribute**.
-Select the Insight registered field from the dropdown menu.
+3. **Insight attribute** Select the Insight registered field from the dropdown menu.
-4. **Object attribute mapping.** This field is required whenever the Insight attribute has a reference object type.
+4. **Object attribute mapping** This field is required whenever the Insight attribute has a reference object type.
 TSelect the option that indicates the attributes of the object that it will be related to.
-5. **Query DOQL.** This field is required when the Insight attribute has an unlimited reference.
+5. **Query DOQL** This field is required when the Insight attribute has an unlimited reference.
 The value corresponds to a DOQL query or a saved DOQL, for example, `selectbusinessapplication_fk`.

 **Important:** The ID that you set in the mapping must be in the DOQL.

-6. **Internal filter.**This field is required when the Insight attribute has an unlimited reference, the field allows filtering the DOQL results and supports simple conditions For example,  `businessaplication_fk = ${businessaplication_pk}`
+6. **Internal filter**This field is required when the Insight attribute has an unlimited reference, the field allows filtering the DOQL results and supports simple conditions For example,  `businessaplication_fk = ${businessaplication_pk}`

 It's important to note that `${businessaplication_pk}` will be replaced with each value that the main DOQL query retrieved.